 NB – if you have purchased any of my revision bundles, some of these resources are the same.
 If you’ve already purchased one or more, please let me know and please contact me by email and I can arrange a partial (10% per bundle refund) via PayPal only.

 The link will take you to a registration page for my ‘Permanent Room’ on the ClickMeeting platform.
-This is the room I will be running all revision Webinars from, every Monday (and one Thursday) from April 1st.
+This is the room from which I will be running all revision Webinars from, every Thursday from March 26th, switching to Mondays before the exam, and one on a Saturday.

 Once registered you will receive an email from ClickMeeting which will provide you with an access link which will allow you access my permanent room for March-June 2019.
 (NB I will only be using this at the scheduled times, as outlined in the schedule.)